 What this means is that adults who ‘fit’ somewhere on the obesity spectrum that have been unable to lose weight using conventional methods, such as exercise and dietary changes – even medication will be able to access this now-sanctioned program in an effort to tackle their own obesity.

 About the FDA announcement

-- Obesity can lead to serious health consequences, including type 2 diabetes, cardiovascular disease (heart disease and stroke), high blood pressure, stroke and some cancers.(3,4,5)
+- Obesity has serious health implications and can lead to type 2 diabetes, cardiovascular disease, hypertension, stroke and even some cancers.(3,4,5)

-- Obesity can impede a person’s health so seriously that the disease is considered to be more damaging than smoking and alcohol abuse.(6)
+- Obesity can impact one’s health so severely, that is is considered to be a greater threat to smoking and alcohol abuse.(6)

 - Australian Institute of Health and Welfare (AIHW).
 Weight loss surgery in Australia.
 Cat.
 No. HSE 91

 - Australian Bureau of Statistics 2008, National Health Survey 2007-08, Cat 4364.0.

 - World Health Organisation (WHO) 2011.
 Obesity and Overweight. .